ehtishama/ehtishama/README.md

 # Ehtisham UL Hassan

 ### Hi there 👋
 My name is Ehtisham UL Hassan.
-I'm a fresh Computer Science graduate who is passionate about learning modern web and mobile application development technologies.
+I'm a Computer Science graduate who is passionate about modern web and mobile application development technologies.

 - 🔭 I’m currently working on a project called Real-time Group Chat using MERN Stack and Web Sockets.
 - 🌱 I’m currently learning React and its ecosystem.